Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       3- The full input used for the prediction (including autofills) is shown in a readable format.

-* **User Story** - As a user of the dashboard, I want to optionally provide additional house features, so that the prediction is more accurate when I have more data available.
+* **User Story** - As a user of the dashboard, I want to optionally provide additional house features, so that the prediction is more accurate when I have more data available. **Business Requirement 2**

     * Acceptance Criteria: